The History & Background of R-ALA

 Doses of 50 to 100 mg of R-ALA per day as a nutritional supplement are recommended.
 If it is used as a therapeutic agent, higher doses may be possible.
-A dosage of 600 mg is prescribed in prevention of the damaging effects of hyperglycemia in diabetes in Germany.
+A dosage of 600 mg is prescribed in the prevention of the damaging effects of hyperglycemia in diabetes in Germany.
 Larger doses like 1200 mg are used to treat aminita mushroom poisoning.
-These dosages refer to alpha lipoic acid that contains equal amounts of the R and S version of the molecule, but if R version is the only one used, only half of the dose is required.
+These dosages refer to alpha-lipoic acid that contains equal amounts of the R and S version of the molecule, but if R version is the only one used, only half of the dose is required.

 Potential Side Effects of R-ALA